Home » Symptoms » Dog Symptoms A-Z » Very Dark Diarrhea, Tarry Stool (Melena)

 Very Dark Diarrhea, Tarry Stool (Melena) in Dogs

 Melena, also known as tarry stool, is a symptom in dogs that occurs when blood from the upper gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract is present in the stool.
-The stool is typically black and tarry, indicating oxidation of the blood by stomach acid.
+The stool is typically black and tarry, which indicates the oxidation of blood by stomach acid.

 Can Occur with the Following Diseases: